vinny-sabatini/cloud-native-go-intro/README.md

 We then created a couple endpoints:
 1) api/echo: Simply print back the value of "message" in the URI
 1) api/books: Print a collection of book objects

+## Chapter 3
+Chapter 3 introduces how to get your app running on a Docker container